Atlantic City Railroad: Brigantine Railroads

-27 June 1895 The secretary of Brigantine Transit Company, George H. Cook buys the Brigantine Beach Railroad at foreclosure sale.
+On 27 June 1895, George H Cook, the secretary of Brigantine Transit Company, bought the Brigantine Beach Railroad at foreclosure sale.

-1 April 1896 the Brigantine Beach Railroad reincorporated as Philadelphia & Brigantine Railroad; George H. Cook Pres.; The Philadelphia & Brigantine Railroad lease Brigantine Transit Company.
+On 1 April 1896, the Brigantine Beach Railroad reincorporated as Philadelphia & Brigantine Railroad with George H. Cook as president.
+The Philadelphia & Brigantine Railroad leased the Brigantine Transit Company.

-30 September 1897 Atlantic City Railroad canceled the lease of Philadelphia & Brigantine Railroad.
+On 30 September 1897, Atlantic City Railroad canceled the lease of Philadelphia & Brigantine Railroad.